But What Does that Mean?

 - Purified Water: hydrates the intestines helping solid waste form and be eliminated.

 - Consider an intestinal formula supplement containing fibre and herbs to assist the elimination organs (skin, liver, kidneys, lungs, intestines).

 - Home Rebounder (quality is key to protect the joints, back, knees).
 The number One piece of exercise equipment I recommend.
-Works out every cell in the body with only 10 minutes a day, strengthens and tones the digestive and intestinal systems, aids in lymphatic circulation (the lymphatic system does not have a pump so we need activity to help the removal of waste), and so much more. https://cellercise.com/
+Works out every cell in the Healthy Body with only 10 minutes a day, strengthens and tones the digestive and intestinal systems, aids in lymphatic circulation (the lymphatic system does not have a pump so we need activity to help the removal of waste), and so much more. https://cellercise.com/

 - Kegel exercises help strengthen the muscles of the entire colon and improve muscle contraction, thereby, helping control of and improving bowel movements.